 EU Member States play a key role in safeguarding the wellbeing of citizens at these difficult times.
 The present circumstances have created the necessity for decisive action from governments to protect individuals and support a major economic shock across European countries and beyond.

-The entire world grapples with the COVID-19 pandemic.
+The COVID-19 pandemic impacts the whole world.
 Strong international cooperation, including through the G7 and G20, are essential components of an effective response to the health emergency and successful economic recovery.

 The global health crisis we face today is an unprecedented challenge for our society.
 Our member companies have taken immediate action to protect employees, but also to ensure, wherever possible, business continuity.
 American companies are committed to Europe and stand ready to help policy-makers as they steer the region through the crisis.